atdyck/ACKS-HFH/Chapter04.md

 **Weapon Finesse**: When attacking with one-handed melee weapons, the character may use his Dexterity modifier instead of his Strength modifier on his attack throw.

-**Weapon Focus**: When using a favored type of weapon, the character is capable of devastating strikes.
-On an attack throw scoring an unmodified 20 when using his favored weapon, the character inflicts double normal damage.
+**Weapon Focus:** The character is an expert at delivering critical hits with a type of favored weapon.
+Any time the result of a successful attack throw with a favored weapon exceeds the target value by 7 or more (instead of the usual 10 or more), the attacker has dealt a critical hit to its target.
 A character may take this proficiency multiple times, selecting an additional Weapon Focus each time.
 The available Weapon Focuses are: axes; maces, flails and hammers; swords and daggers; bows and crossbows; slings and thrown weapons; spears and polearms.
 Weapon Focus does not allow a character to use weapons not available to his class.

 ## Proficiencies of Normal Humans and Demi-Humans